danielpetri1/bbb-recording-exporter/README.md

 ## What's supported?

-✅  Exporting BigBlueButton presentations as a single video file, including audio, slides and whiteboard annotations ✅  Saving annotated slides as PNG so they can be merged into a new PDF
+✅  Exporting BigBlueButton presentations as a single video file, including audio, slides and whiteboard annotations<br />
+✅  Saving annotated slides as PNG so they can be merged into a new PDF<br />

 ## What's coming?